EnterpriseConsultingDeveloper/cakephp4-soft-delete/README.md

-# CakeSoftDelete plugin for CakePHP 4.x
+# CakeSoftDelete plugin for CakePHP 3.10 and 4.x

 ## Fork